cloudevents/spec/discovery/spec.md

 This specification defines a set of APIs, and related documents, that allow for the discovery of these Endpoints and their related metadata.
 This information can then be used to perform actions such as:
-- subscribing for Messages
+- Subscribing for Messages
-- pushing or pulling of Messages with the Endpoint
+- Pushing or Pulling of Messages with the Endpoint
-- generating of Message validation code based on the schema associated with a Message Definition
+- Generating of Message validation code based on the schema associated with a Message Definition

 While the specification is written in term of "messaging", it applies equally